awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    We also set up some data members to keep track of things such as:

-   * A list of :java-api:`Decision <services/simpleworkflow/model/Decision>` objects used to report the results of processing the task.
+   * A list of :aws-java-class:`Decision <services/simpleworkflow/model/Decision>` objects used to report the results of processing the task.
    * A String to hold workflow input provided by the "WorkflowExecutionStarted" event
    * a count of the scheduled and open (running) activities to avoid scheduling the same activity